costrot123/scraping_project/README.md

 **The CSV file contains multiple instances of the page failing to load.
 I ran this program a total of 3 times and sometimes pages would fail to load more often at certain hours of the day compared to others.

+**I have included two CSV files.
+One CSV file is the result of the program running on Thursday.
+It scraped 855 movies.
+The second CSV file is the result of the program running on Friday.
+Two movies must have been removed because it only scraped 853 links.
+As of Friday 3/12, the file named "metacritic_scrape" with 853 movies is the most accurate/up to date.**